Generic Name: metipranolol (met-i-PRAN-oh-lol)

 - Use OptiPranolol drops with extreme caution in CHILDREN.
 Safety and effectiveness have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, discuss with your doctor the benefits and risks of using OptiPranolol drops during pregnancy.
-It is unknown if OptiPranolol drops is excreted in breast milk.
+It is unknown if OptiPranolol drops are excreted in breast milk.
 If you are or will be breast-feeding while you are taking OptiPranolol drops check with your doctor to discuss the benefits and risks to your baby.

 Possible side effects of OptiPranolol drops: